Rafisto/competition-website/api-server/README.md

     - [x] Admins can view all problem statements for each contest (contest/{contestId}/problems)
     - [x] Admins can view a specific problem statement (/admin/problems/{problemId})
     - [x] Admins can edit problem statements (/admin/problems/{problemId}/edit)
-- [ ] Submission Portal: Competitors can submit their solutions for specific problems within a contest.
+- [X] Submission Portal: Competitors can submit their solutions for specific problems within a contest.
 Submissions are automatically timestamped. **Solutions may require uploading files**
     - [x] Users can view problem statements in a contest (participating) (/contests/{contestId}/problems)
-    - [x] Users can submit solutions to problems in a contest (participating) (/problems/{problemId}/submit)
+    - [x] Users can submit solutions to problems in a contest (participating) (/problems/{problemId})
-    - [ ] Users can edit their submissions (/submissions/{submissionId}/edit)
+    - [X] Users can edit their submissions (/problems/{problemId})
-- [ ] Judging System: Submissions are evaluated based on predefined criteria.
+- [X] Judging System: Submissions are evaluated based on predefined criteria.
 Admins can review and assign scores to submissions.
-    - [ ] Admins can view all submissions for a problem statement (/admin/problems/{problemId}/submissions)
+    - [x] Admins can view all submissions for a problem statement (/admin/problems/{problemId}/submissions)
-    - [ ] Admins can view a specific submission (/admin/submissions/{submissionId})
+    - [x] Admins can view a specific submission (/admin/problems/{problemId}/submissions/{username})
-    - [ ] Admins can assign a score to a submission (/admin/submissions/{submissionId}/score)
+    - [x] Admins can assign a score to a submission (/admin/problems/{problemId}/submissions/{username})
 - [x] Leaderboard: The platform maintains a real-time leaderboard that ranks participants based on their scores.
     - [x] Leaderboard is updated in real-time
     - [x] Leaderboard is sorted by score